Zaroouk/Olympians-API/README.md

 # Olympians-API
-an API with information about the heroes of olympus from the rick riordan series: Percy Jackson
+API to retrieve information about characters from the Rick Riordan series: Percy Jackson.

+Features:
+  Submitter UI with Authentication, for authorized users to keep updating the information on the database.
+  Documentation for API with the Swagger UI API Visualization of Characters already in the database.